Polynomial dynamics and local analysis of small and grand orbits: Introduction

-This $\mathcal{S}_\alpha$ is an infinite set unless $\alpha$ is a super-attractive point of degree $d$ \cite{milnor}.
+This $\mathcal{S}_\alpha$ is an infinite set unless $\alpha$ is a super-attractive fixed point of degree $d$ (see \cite{milnor} for a definition).
 In order to have a more traditional diophantine analogue we may consider $\mathcal{S}_\alpha$ to be the set of ``torsion translates" of $\alpha$ for the dynamical system attached to $f$.
 For example in the more classical setting of the multiplicative group $\G_m$ an element $x$ of $\alpha \mu_{\infty}$ (where $\mu_{\infty}$ is the group of roots of unity) satisfies $x^n = \alpha^n$ for some positive integer $n$.
 The study of the equation $x^n = y^n$ where $y$ varies in a finitely generated group is integral to go from the Mordellic part to Lang's full conjecture in $\G_m^n$ \cite{laurent}.
-In fact employing Kummer theory one reduces the conjecture to the study of this equation.
-This in turn reduces the conjecture to Manin-Mumford (although one needs bounds that are uniform in the translates).
-The same approach is used in all known proofs of Mordell-Lang to go from the Mordellic part to the divisible hull.\\ In this article we obtain a structure theorem for the set $\mathcal{S}_\alpha$ that is analogous to what Manin-Mumford delivers in the context of algebraic groups (and also achieve a certain uniformity).
-We also use Kummer theory in this context to show, quite analogously as in the group context, that we can go from the small orbit of $\alpha$ to its grand orbit
+In fact employing Kummer theory one reduces the conjecture to the study of this equation (and thus Manin-Mumford with a certain uniformity).
+The same approach is used in all known proofs of Mordell-Lang to go from the Mordellic part to the divisible hull (for example in the ultimate resolution of the conjecture for semi-abelian varieties by McQuillan \cite{mcquillan}). \\ In this article we obtain a structure theorem for the set $\mathcal{S}_\alpha$ that is analogous to what Manin-Mumford delivers in the context of algebraic groups (and also achieve a certain uniformity).
+We also use a similar strategy in this context to show, quite analogously as in the group context, that we can go from the small orbit of $\alpha$ to its grand orbit

-albeit under the condition that the orbit of $\alpha$ tends to infinity at a finite place of good reduction co-prime to $d$. \\